SabrinaJewson/cmarker.typ/README.md

 - `h1-level`:
 	The level that top-level headings in Markdown should get in Typst.
 	When set to zero,
-	top-level headings are treated as text,
+	top-level headings are treated as titles,
 	`##` headings become `=` headings,
 	`###` headings become `==` headings,
 	et cetera;